Can You Drive When Taking Hydrocodone? | Safety First Guide

 Substance Main Effects on Driving Typical Impairment Duration

-Hydrocodone (opioid) Drowsiness, slowed reflexes, impaired judgment 4-8 hours depending on dose/formulation
+Hydrocodone (opioid) Drowsiness, slowed reflexes, impaired judgment Several hours; varies by dose and formulation

-Alcohol (0.08% BAC) Poor coordination, delayed reaction time, risk-taking behavior 3-5 hours after last drink
+Alcohol (0.08% BAC) Poor coordination, delayed reaction time, risk-taking behavior Several hours depending on amount consumed

 Benzodiazepines (e.g., diazepam) Drowsiness, confusion, memory problems 6-12 hours or longer depending on half-life